 Basilea focuses on anti-infectives and oncology.
 Lead products are Cresemba (an antifungal), which is approved in the US and Europe, and Zevtera (an anti-MRSA broad-spectrum antibiotic), approved in many European and non-European countries for pneumonia.

-Basilea has two approved hospital-based products: Cresemba (severe mold infections) and Zevtera (bacterial infections).
-Multiple licensing/distribution agreements are in place for Cresemba and Zevtera, which should drive top-line growth; revenues from these anti-infectives were up 56% y-o-y (FY18 CHF82m) and in February a $5m milestone was triggered from Pfizer. which markets Cresemba in Europe (ex Nordics), Russia, Turkey, Israel, China and Asia-Pacific.
-US Phase III registration trials have initiated for Zevtera in ABSSSI (top line H219) and in SAB (top line H221); both are required for a US FDA submission.
+Basilea has two approved hospital-based products: Cresemba (severe mould infections) and Zevtera (bacterial infections).
+Multiple licensing/distribution agreements are in place for Cresemba and Zevtera which should drive top-line growth: including Pfizer, which markets Cresemba in Europe (ex Nordics) and other territories, and Astellas, which markets Cresemba in the US.
+Phase III registration trials in the US are ongoing for Zevtera in ABSSSI (top line H219) and in SAB (top line H221), both are required for a US FDA submission.
 Basilea’s oncology pipeline is spearheaded by in-licensed asset derazantinib (pan-FGFR inhibitor), which is in a Phase II registration study for intrahepatic cholangiocarcinoma that reported promising interim data in January.
 A Phase I/II study for derazantinib in patients with advanced urothelial cancer is expected to initiate mid-2019, using both a monotherapy and combination approach with Roche’s PD-L1 antibody atezolizumab (Tecentriq).

 There is an ever-increasing need for therapeutic agents that are efficacious against drug-resistant strains of bacteria (eg MRSA), fungus or cancer.
 Hence, the opportunities for Zevtera, Cresemba and Basilea’s oncology pipeline could be significant.